kWAYTV/keydrop-battle-farm/README.md

 ## Configuration

-The `CaseBattle` class can be initialized with the following optional parameters:
+The `CaseBattle` class can be initialized with the following optional parameters from the config file:

 - `token` (str): Your Key-Drop token for API requests. **(Required)**
 - `sleep_interval` (int): The number of seconds the bot should sleep between checking battles.
 Default is 1.
 - `ticket_cost_threshold` (int): The maximum ticket cost that the bot should consider for free battles.
 Default is 1000.
+- `ratelimit_sleep` (int): The time it will sleep after being ratelimited.
+Default is 30

 Example: